Partners & Projects

-The University of Oslo and the Clinton Health Access Initiative decided to contribute to our custom Apps in the Malaria Case Surveillance domain, by funding new functionalities and, hence, creating a new App for the Cambodian National Center For Parasitology Entomology and Malaria Control (CNM).
-The CNM App is picture-driven, aiming to allow illiterate people to register malaria cases using an Android device.
-The survey is conducted by clicking on images and register the main information that the Cambodian CNM organism needs for the epidemiology analysis.
-CNM also manages the drugs issues and entries, generating a basic stock control that is centralized in the DHIS2 server the app is connected to.
-The app can work offline and it sends all the information to DHIS2 as soon as the device gets internet connexion.
-All the information from the app is represented in a simple Event-based program in DHIS2.
+The University of Oslo and the Clinton Health Access Initiative contributed to our custom applications in the Malaria Case Surveillance domain by funding new functions and creating a new application for the Cambodian National Center For Parasitology Entomology and Malaria Control (CNM).
+The CNM application is picture-driven, which allows literarily-challenged people to register malaria cases using an Android device.
+The survey is conducted by clicking on images to register the information that the Cambodian CNM organisation needs for the epidemiology analysis.
+CNM also manages drugs-related issues to generate a basic stock control which is centralized in the DHIS2 server to which the application is connected.
+The application can work offline and it sends all the information to DHIS2 as soon as the device gets internet connection.
+All the information from the application is represented in a simple Event-based program in DHIS2.

 Save the Children Myanmar

 believes every child deserves a future.
 In Myanmar and around the world, Save the Children gives children a healthy start in life, the opportunity to learn, and the protection from harm.
 They do whatever it takes for children – every day and in times of crisis – to transform their lives and the future we share.

 As part of these efforts, Save the Children funded the development of a new application, which is based on PSI’s Malaria Case Surveillance applications with several improvements and new features.
 The MCBR Application collects data on malaria testing and treatment using a picture-driven survey.
 It also includes job aids and a minimal drug stock control functionality.
 The application works offline and sends all the information to a DHIS2 centralized server once it is connected.